-Day 1 Day 2

-Doing well Areas for improvement Next steps

-Philosophy

-Your views related to inclusion for students with disability

-Practice Your approach to teaching and learning.
-Strengths/interests based, flexible, collaborative

-Place/environment Inclusive, accessible learning environments and spaces

-Home School Partnerships

-Communication and collaboration with
+Day 1 Day 2 Doing well Areas for improvement Next steps Philosophy Your views related to inclusion for students with disability Click to enter text.
+Click to enter text.
+Click to enter text.
+Practice • Your approach to teaching and learning • Strengths/interests based, flexible, collaborative Click to enter rext.
+Click to enter text.
+Click to enter text.
+Place/environment Inclusive, accessible learning environments and spaces Click to enter text.
+Click to enter text.
+Click to enter text.
+Home School Partnerships Communication and collaboration Click to enter text.
+Click to enter text.
+Click to enter text.

-- Autism friendly schools meet the sensory, emotional and academic needs of autistic students. - To do this: - · policies are implemented equitably, for example, the behaviour policy - · teaching and learning is inclusive - diversity is represented positively around the school - student and family perspectives are included.
+- Autism friendly schools meet the sensory, emotional and academic needs of autistic students. - To do this: - policies are implemented equitably, for example, the behaviour policy - teaching and learning is inclusive - diversity is represented positively around the school - student and family perspectives are included.